Gardening Fun for Kids – Flowers, Vegetables, Seeds and More!

 Gardening with children is a wonderful way to get them outdoors, breathing fresh air, learning and excited about our natural world.
-In this article, we share picture book suggestions and free printables for homeschool, preschool and kindergarten
+In this article, we share picture book suggestions and free printables for teaching about gardening in homeschool, preschool and kindergarten

 Opening a packet of seeds or planting some bulbs with a child or a group of children could lead to conversations about soil, water and the water cycle, germination, pollination, fertilizing, composting, dealing with garden pests and urban wildlife.